Quick Summary tl;dr

 How Many People Are Affected by Insulin Resistance?

-IR is more common than you think, in the United States, an estimated 60 to 70 million individuals are affected by insulin resistance, that’s 1 out of 4 people.
+IR is more common than you may think.
+In the United States, an estimated 60 to 70 million individuals are affected by insulin resistance.
+That’s 1 out of 4 people.

 Causes of Insulin Resistance